Starrcade '85: The Gathering: Aftermath

 After Starrcade, Dusty Rhodes' victory was reversed by Tommy Young.
-The outcome of the match was changed to Rhodes winning by disqualification due to interference from Arn Anderson, and Ric Flair remained the NWA World Heavyweight Champion.
-Soon after, in January 1986, Flair formed the Four Horsemen stable with Arn Anderson, Ole Anderson and Tully Blanchard, along with J. J. Dillon as their manager.
-Flair, along with the Four Horsemen, continued his feud with Rhodes, which lasted most of the 1980s.
+The outcome of the match was changed to Rhodes winning by disqualification due to interference from Arn Anderson, and Ric Flair remained NWA World Heavyweight Champion.
+Soon after, in January 1986, Flair formed the Four Horsemen stable with Arn Anderson, Ole Anderson and Tully Blanchard, with J. J. Dillon as their manager.
+Flair, along with the Four Horsemen, continued his feud with Rhodes.
 Rhodes won the title for the third and last time from Flair during the Great American Bash tour in 1986, but Flair regained it shortly after.
-The feud between Flair and Rhodes was one of Flair's biggest in his career.
+The feud between Flair and Rhodes was one of the biggest in Flair's career.

-Baby Doll would be dropped by Tully Blanchard as his valet, she would then become Dusty Rhodes' valet for most of 1986.
-Ole Anderson would be (kayfabe) injured in a match with Dusty Rhodes and the Road Warriors which resulted in the National Tag Team titles being vacated, then repackaged as the United States Tag Team titles, and Anderson would not return to action until June 1986.
-Buddy Landel would be fired and the National Heavyweight title was awarded to Dusty Rhodes, later unified in 1986 with the United States Heavyweight title.
-Terry Taylor would move to the Mid-South area, later becoming the UWF and being one of the territory's biggest stars.
-Krusher Khrushchev would lose the Mid-Atlantic Heavyweight title to Sam Houston in January, 1986 and in the process injure (legitimately) his knee, which forced him to miss six months, while Houston would lose the title to Black Bart, then move to the Central States area after JCP purchased the territory later in 1986.
-Once again the WWF expansion hit JCP, as Ron Bass.
-Billy Jack Haynes, and Superstar Billy Graham moved there during 1986.
+When Baby Doll was dropped by Tully Blanchard as his valet, she became Dusty Rhodes' valet for most of 1986.
+Ole Anderson was (kayfabe) injured in a match with Rhodes and the Road Warriors resulting in the National Tag Team titles being vacated and repackaged as the United States Tag Team titles.
+Anderson did not return to action until June 1986.
+After Buddy Landel was released, the National Heavyweight title went to Dusty Rhodes; it was unified in 1986 with the United States Heavyweight title.
+Terry Taylor moved to the UWF and became one of the territory's top stars.
+Krusher Khrushchev lost the Mid-Atlantic Heavyweight title to Sam Houston in January 1986.
+A legitimate knee injury kept him out for six months, while Houston lost the title to Black Bart before moving to Central States after JCP purchased the territory late in 1986.
+WWF expansion also hit JCP, as Ron Bass.
+Billy Jack Haynes, and Superstar Billy Graham went there in 1986.

-The Rock & Roll Express and Midnight Express would resume their feud that began in Mid-South Wrestling, with the teams exchanging the NWA World Tag Team Championship during 1986.
-Jimmy Valiant would continue his feud with Paul Jones into 1986, Jones forming an "army" with The Barbarian, Baron Von Raschke, Teijho Khan, and Pistol Pez Whatley (turning heel and becoming "Shaska" Whatley).
+The Rock & Roll Express and Midnight Express resumed their feud that began in Mid-South Wrestling, with the teams exchanging the NWA World Tag Team Championship during 1986.
+Jimmy Valiant continued his feud with Paul Jones into 1986, as Jones formed an "army" with The Barbarian, Baron Von Raschke, Teijho Khan, and Pistol Pez Whatley (who turned heel as "Shaska" Whatley).